 Is 4G available where I live?

-In Australia, 4G is mostly available in state capital cities and major regional centers, but all the major providers have committed to rapidly expanding their coverage over the course of the next few years.
-Telstra, for example, is simply upgrading its existing 3G broadcasting towers, meaning 4G coverage will soon be as wide spread as 3G for these customers.
+In Australia, 4G is mostly available in the state capital cities and major regional centers, but all the major providers have committed to rapidly expanding their coverage over the course of the next few years.
+Telstra, for example, has worked a lot on upgrading its existing 3G broadcasting towers to make 4G coverage as wide spread as 3G for these customers.
 You can find coverage checkers on the major providers’ websites in order to determine if your area is 4G compatible.
-It’s only a matter of time before 4G is the norm, however, and 3G will start to look very outdated indeed.

 Does my phone use 4G?

 If you’ve spent upwards of a few hundred dollars on new smartphone in the last four years, then chances are you’re 4G compatible.
-To be sure, Amaysim shows a complete, up-to-date list of 4G compatible devices in Australia.
 When you have a 4G compatible device, you can access superior network performance, provided it is offered by your mobile plan provider.

 What is 5G mobile data?

-No longer is the internet simply used for cat videos and liking random stuff on Instagram – it’s about to be embedded in everyday items like lights, appliances and everyday household stuff, as well as vehicles.
+No longer is the internet simply used for cat videos and scrolling through Instagram – it’s constantly being embedded in everyday items like lights, appliances and everyday household stuff, as well as vehicles.
 This is called the ‘Internet of Things’ and data demands are going to skyrocket.
 5G is being developed to try to handle these demands, and so far tests of 5G have gone swimmingly.
-Though for now you’re stuck with 4G.

 4G: What are the big networks doing?